AdamBrodzinski/meteor-generate/README.md

 ### Pages
 `mgen page <name> <action>` Create conceptual 'pages'.
 Creates template, script, and stylesheet.
 No controllers are generated.
 If no action flag is passed in, all actions will be created.
+Possible actions: index, show, new, and edit.
 [See Example Pages][3] - `mgen page posts --index` creates the following:

 ```